dumitriucristian/stripe-demo/README.md

    To pay later or to slice in four.
    We have an anonymous user from US, that is in the checkout page.
   ###### Create the stripe source
-   We take his cart content, the order, and make a request to the stripe source to create a new stripe object that will contain the cart order for the client in X country and optional, what payment we wold like to offer.
+   We take the cart content, the order, and make a request to the stripe source to create a new stripe object that will contain the cart order for the client in X country and optional, what payment we wold like to offer.
-   The source object, that we will receive from the source api as an answer to our request will tell us what payment methods are available for that order in that country and we can load the form.
+   The source object, that we will receive from the source api, as an answer to our request, will tell us what payment methods are available for that order in that country and we can load the form.

    Side note: Shipping information